|Offense||14th||86.0 (22nd)||275.0 (12th)|

-Brown joined the Eagles on a one-year deal in early May and Monday is the first open session of practice he's participated.
-According to Daniel Gallen of The Harrisburg Patriot-News, he 29-year-old was working with the second-team nickel defense as he makes his return from the torn oblique that plagued him through the 2018 season.
+Brown joined the Eagles on a one-year deal in early May, and Monday is the first open session of practice in which he's participated.
+According to Daniel Gallen of The Harrisburg Patriot-News, the 29-year-old was working with the second-team nickel defense as he makes his return from the torn oblique that plagued him throughout the 2018 season.

 Kelce was able to tough out all three injuries and proclaimed Monday that he's fully healthy heading into the offseason program.
 He just signed a one-year extension with the Eagles on March 2 and is expected to be the highest paid center in the league next season.
 The deal is merited, given his willingness to play through injury and Super Bowl champion resume.